 - kidney function testing

-- asking your doctor about antacid alternatives
+- ask your doctor about antacid alternatives

-- limiting doses of supplemental calcium carbonate
+- limit doses of supplemental calcium carbonate

-- reporting digestive problems to your doctor
+- report continual digestive problems to your doctor

 - 0 to 6 months of age: 200 mg